JLenzy/MaxGrooVAE/README.md

 1) Install magenta: https://github.com/magenta/magenta
 (In our experience, this does not work on python versions above 3.7)

-Running Instructions:

-1) Activate the virtual environments and run the python code using
+2) Activate the virtual environments and run the python code using

 python MaxGrooVAE.py --send-ip=<Max IP> --send-port=<Max Port> --receive-ip=<Local IP> --receive-port=<Local port>
 (alternatively, run the program in an IDE where you will be prompted for the ports)

-2) Open the Max patch within Ableton and enter the corresponding ports/IP's
+3) Open the Max patch within Ableton and enter the corresponding ports/IP's

-3) Input rhythms in the GrooVAE sequencer, specify temperature and which groove banks to overwrite, and hit 'fire'
+4) Input rhythms in the GrooVAE sequencer, specify temperature and which groove banks to overwrite, and hit 'fire'

-4) If the OSC connection is succesful, it will 'de-active' the selected groove banks
+5) If the OSC connection is succesful, it will 'de-active' the selected groove banks

-5) Hit play in Ableton, and select which groove you want to hear (along with associated playback values)
+6) Hit play in Ableton, and select which groove you want to hear (along with associated playback values)